icatcherplus/icatcher_plus/README.md

 The public videos from the Lookit dataset, along with human annotations and group-level demographics for all datasets, are available at https://osf.io/ujteb/.
 Videos from the Lookit dataset with permission granted for scientific use are available at https://osf.io/5u9df/.
 Requests for access can be directed to Junyi Chu (junyichu@mit.edu).

 Requests for access to the remainder of the datasets (Cali-BW, Senegal) can be directed to Dr. Katherine Adams Shannon (katashannon@gmail.com).
 Note that access to raw video files from the California-BW and Senegal datasets *is not available* due to restricted participant privacy agreements.
 To protect participant privacy, the participant identifiers for the video and demographic data are not linked to each other.
-However, this information is also available upon reasonable request.
+However, this information is available upon reasonable request.

 ## Best Results (test sets)